The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 - Salt and pepper to taste

-- Optional toppings: sour cream, cheese, cilantro
+- Optional toppings: vegan sour cream, dairy‑free cheese, fresh cilantro

 Directions:

-- Stir until well combined.
+- Stir until everything is well combined.

 - Cover and cook on low for 6–8 hours or high for 3–4 hours.